Best No-Fee Credit Cards (2026 Family Guide)

 • Spending caps on bonus categories (varies by card)

-• Foreign transaction fees of 2.5% on most cards — these are not good travel companions
+• Foreign transaction fees of 2.5% — not ideal for travel

 • Some cash back only paid annually (Simplii), which delays access to rewards